Gilgit-Baltistan

 Share This Story, Choose Your Platform!

-Gilgit-Baltistan, also referred as the Northern Areas of Pakistan, has some of the tallest mountains in the world.
+Gilgit-Baltistan also referred to as the Northern Areas of Pakistan, has some of the tallest mountains in the world.
 The area transforms into a refuge for nature lovers and an adventurer’s dream when you combine them with boundless expanses of verdant meadows, deep valleys, stunning waterfalls, and hazardous routes.
 Skardu, one of the other important cities in this region, is a popular tourist destination, all thanks to its stunning glaciers, museums, forts, and resorts.

 Districts Of Gilgit-Baltistan